 In accordance with the balance sheet-oriented liability method in IAS 12 for the determination of deferred taxes, deferred taxes are recognised for temporary differences between the carrying amounts of assets and liabilities in the IFRS consolidated financial statements and their tax bases at the level of the subsidiary.
 Deferred tax liabilities and deferred tax assets are recognised for temporary differences leading to taxable or deductible amounts in the determination of taxable income in future reporting periods.
-Tax benefits from unused loss carryforwards are included in the determination of deferred taxes; in contrast, temporary differences which arise or change as a result of the amortisation of goodwill for tax purposes in subsequent periods are deferred.
+Tax benefits from unused loss carryforwards are included in the determination of deferred taxes.
+Goodwill recognised upon first-time consolidation of subsidiaries does not result in deferred taxes; in contrast, temporary differences which arise or change as a result of the amortisation of goodwill for tax purposes in subsequent periods are deferred.
 Temporary differences with respect to the carrying amounts of equity interests represent another exception to the comprehensive recognition of deferred taxes as long as they do not result from write downs affecting taxable income.